ToniWonKanobi/theoveranalyzed.net/README.md

 by converting from Markdown to HTML, and then postpocessed by adding headers & footer, as well as making metadata replacements.
 Upon a completed render, the resultant HTML is stored and used from that point forward.

----

-This is a slightly modified version that is used on the [Data McFly Blog](http://blog.datamcfly.com).
-Some of the changes we've made include:

-* Added a `/sitemap.xml` route
-* Added Linked List support
-* Separated some templates from index.md into their own individual files, just to make it easier to manage the blog's layout.

 # Usage